SitrakaResearchAndPOC/Wifi_huhnitor/README.md

 * In operation, Change port com as COMx
 * In config, change with the firmeware v2 or v3
 * In Advanced, change bauderate as Y at the first step
+* After successfull flashing, don't connect D3 with GND anymore

 # Installing huhnitor
-(in my case, I use ubuntu 22.04) sudo snap install huhnitor --edge --devmode
+(in my case, I use ubuntu 22.04)

+sudo snap install huhnitor --edge --devmode

 use command :

 scan

 ap -s fakenet

 # Documentation :